JanKaczmarkiewicz/teleport-challenge-fe/README.md

 #### /folder/\*\*/\*

 The page displays single folder content.

 User can filter files and folders in current directory using input.

+Since each folder has a unique URL users can use browser bookmarks.

 ### Design